Skip to main content

 Flashblocks is available with the pending block tag on the following standard JSON-RPC methods, so you can query results that reflect pre-confirmation state.
 State queried with pending reflects the current in-progress block after the last confirmed block (the latest tag).

-Below are simple examples of querying state with the pending block tag via JSON-RPC.
+Below is a simple example of querying pending state via JSON-RPC.

 eth_call example